 In the wake of the Boston bombings, I find myself losing faith in humanity.
 That’s a melodramatic way of putting it, but I have fleeting thoughts that whatever species are left on the planet after humans have destroyed it will be better off without us.
 Obviously it’s impossible to function this way, so I’ve been trying to keep in mind my second visit to Parque de la Memoria, just about three weeks ago.
 I use the photos I shot in the park two years ago in slide lectures I give to college classes and community activist groups in the U.S., and I’d wanted to return to take pictures of the sculpture and installations I’d missed last time.
 I was also curious about how I’d feel while touring the memorial site a second time, by myself.

-Between 2011 and this March day, I’d forgotten that Parque de la Memoria is part of a strip of public and private parks and large restaurants on the coast of the Río de la Plata.
+I’d forgotten that Parque de la Memoria is part of a strip of public and private parks and large restaurants on the coast of the Río de la Plata.
 This area was not deserted as it had been two years ago, to say the least.
-Porteños were out by the hundreds, perhaps thousands, with their families and friends – kicking fútbols, sunbathing on blankets, playing with their kids, fishing in the river, munching on panchos (hot dogs) from sidewalk carts, setting up parillas (barbeque grills), having tailgate picnics, talking and smoking and laughing and eating and having a grand ol’ time.
+Porteños were out by the thousands, with their families and friends – kicking fútbols, sunbathing on blankets, playing with their kids, fishing in the river, munching on panchos (hot dogs) from sidewalk carts, setting up parillas (barbeque grills), having tailgate picnics, talking and smoking and laughing and eating and having a grand ol’ time.
 One family even had a tent set up on the strip of grass between the parking lane and the rambla, or seaside walkway.
-I was so busy taking in this scene, I almost missed my stop.
+I was so busy taking in this scene, I almost missed my bus stop.
 At the last moment, I recognized the installation of street signs about the dictatorship and its aftermath, Carteles de la memoria, by Grupo de Arte Callejero, or Street Art Group.

-As I wandered around taking snapshots, I watched children playing on other large sculptures, teenagers skateboarding on the plaza, young adults and their parents taking photos, joggers running past Carteles de la memoria on their circuit through the riverside parks, and dozens and dozens of families sitting on the grass, simply hanging out on a gorgeous day.
+I wandered around, watching children playing on other large sculptures, teenagers skateboarding on the plaza, young adults and their parents taking photos, joggers running past Carteles de la memoria on their circuit through the riverside parks, and dozens and dozens of families sitting on the grass, simply hanging out on a gorgeous day.
 At first it felt a little odd to see people camped out in lawn chairs in the shade of what had been my favorite sculpture two years before, Marie Orensanz’ Pensar es un hecho revolucionario, their children tossing soccer balls through the O’s, but then I had to laugh – why not?
 Wasn’t this one of the things the Left had been fighting for in the ’60s and ’70s, that dictatorships try to kill – the freedom to do what you like, as long as you aren’t harming anyone or anything else?
 These steel, iron, and reinforced glass works of art weren’t going to crumble or be scratched by small children’s sneakers and sandals.